 India is a land of diverse culture and vibrant festivals.
-Every region here is beautifully touched by the colourful hues of celebration.
-There are innumerable festivals in India that the entire year is the pulsating year of celebration and feasts.
+Every region here is beautifully touched by the colourful hues of festivities.
+There are innumerable festivals in India that the entire year is a pulsating year of celebrations and feasts.
 Here is a list of some of these vibrant festivals of India.

 Lohri is a folk festival fondly celebrated by Hindus and Sikhs on 13th of January.
 Lohri marks the harvesting season in Punjab and the onset of spring.
 It is the festival of abundance and prosperity.
-Celebration includes singing folk songs, folk dances and enjoying treats of the season like gajjak and rewadi (sweets made from sugar, jaggery and sesame seeds) .
-At night, people gather around bonfire and throw some of these treats into the flames of fire as a tribute to the Fire God and pray for the abundance in their lives.
+Celebration includes singing folk songs, folk dances and and enjoying treats of the season like gajjak and rewadi (sweets made from sugar, jaggery and sesame seeds) .
+At night, people gather around bonfire and throw some of these treats to the flames of fire as a tribute to the Fire God praying for abundance in their lives.

 Pongal is a four day harvest festival celebrated in Tamil Nadu from 14th of January to 17th of January.
 The festival is dedicated to Sun God as it is beginning of sun’s six month long journey northwards.
 Pongal is celebrated as a gratitude to Nature and Sun God for the successful harvest.
 As a part of the celebration, people discard their old belongings and celebrate new possessions.
 Houses are decorated with mango and banana leaves and colourful rangolis.
 People also cook ‘pongal’ – a traditional sweet dish made with rice, milk, split green gram, cardamom, raisins and cashew nuts.
 The dish is cooked in sunlight in a decorated clay pot and is served on banana leaves.

-Maha Shivaratri is a major Hindu festival dedicated to Hindu God Shiva.
-It falls on the new moon day of Maagha month of Hindu Calendar (January/February).
+Maha Shivaratri is a major Hindu festival dedicated to Hindu God Shiv.
+It falls on the new moon day of Maagha month of hindu Calendar (January/February).
 The festival is celebrated as the day of marriage between Lord Shiva and Goddess Parvati.
-Celebrations include worshipping the Shivalingam (symbolic of Lord Shiva) with water, milk, honey, wood apple leaves, flowers, fruits etc. Temples are beautifully decorated and vibrant processions are carried out throughout the city.
-Devotees fast all night and stay awake singing hymns in praise of Lord Shiva.
+Celebrations include worshipping the Shivalingam (symbolic of Lord Shiva) with water, milk, honey, Woodapple leaves, flowers, fruits etc. Temples are beautifully decorated and vibrant processions are carried out throughout the city.
+Devotees fast all night and stay awake singing hymn in praise of Lord Shiva.
 Staying awake all night symbolises the overcoming of darkness and ignorance.
 The festival is also observed by doing yoga and meditating on self ethics.

 Holi is the vibrant festival of colours that celebrates the victory of good over evil.
 It falls somewhere between the end of February to the mid of March and marks the arrival of spring.
 The festival starts from Holika Dahan where people gather around bonfire at night and pray for their inner evil to be destroyed in the flames of that fire.
 The next day is Rangwali Holi which is played with dry colours, water guns, water balloons and coloured water.
 People smear colours on each other’s faces and use innovative techniques to drench each other.
 They sing, dance and play drums and dholak enjoying every moment of the festivity.
 Special sweets like ‘Gujiya’ and ‘Malpua’ are served to the visitors at home after teasing them with colours.